stdio2016/alnumwasm/README.md

 Instruction names are the same as in WebAssembly text format, with dots, underscopes and slashed removed.
 For example, `i32.shr_s` is `i32shrs` in Alnumwasm, and `i32.trunc_s/f32` is `i32truncsf32` in Alnumwasm.

-Type of arithmetic and comparison ops can be abbreviated as a single letter.
+Type of arithmetic and comparison ops can be abbreviated to a single letter.
 For example, `i32shrs` is the same as `ishrs`.

 Conversion ops can be written as `<from type>2<to type>`.
 Note that conversion from and to integer needs to specify the signedness.